cabrerac/cabrerac.github.io/_includes/_snippets/data-access.md

                 <ul>
                     <li>The UK Price Paid data for housing in dates back to 1995 and contains millions of transactions</li>
                     <li>This database is available at <a href="https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads">gov.uk</a></li>
-                    <li>The total data is over 4 gigabytes in size and it is available in a single file or in multiple files splitted by years and semester</li>
+                    <li>The total data is over 4 gigabytes in size and it is available in a single file or in multiple files split by years and semester</li>
                     <li>The example downloads the data for the first semester of 2020</li>
                 </ul>
             </div>